IBM/ibmi-oss-docs/java/wildfly/DEPLOYMENT.md

 # Deploying WildFly on IBM i (using GitBucket as a sample application)

-This simple guide is intended to help you deploy your first application in WildFly.
+This simple guide is intended to help you deploy your first application in WildFly standalone mode.
 For this exercise, we use [GitBucket](https://github.com/gitbucket/gitbucket) as a sample application.
 You can similarly deploy any .war file using these steps